Punktum-dk/epp-service-specification/README.md

   * Minor corrections
   * More information on extensions for possible registration of the DK Hostmaster extensions with IANA in relation to [RFC:7451][RFC:7451]
   * Added [RFC:7451][RFC:7451] compliant descriptions in subdirectory: `rfc7451/`

+* 1.9 2016-01-30
+  * Information on new waiting list handling
+  * Information on new DNSSEC key handling

 # The .dk Registry in Brief